vincentcox/StaCoAn/README.md

 - [ ] Make IPA files also work with this program
 - [ ] Make DB matches loot-able
 - [ ] Use server to upload files (apk's, ipa's) and process them (https://gist.github.com/touilleMan/eb02ea40b93e52604938)
-- [ ] Use an exclusion list
-- [ ] Exception list for ignoring findings in certain folders.
+- [x] Exception list for ignoring findings in certain folders.
 For example ignoring `http` in `res/layout` and in general `http://schemas.android.com/apk/res/android`
 - [x] Make a cleaner file structure of this project

 ## Authors & Contributors